 Young people are at the centre of the work we do in trying to provide the most positive residential and educational experiences possible.
 These are based on the core values of mutual respect and good parenting, respectful to the values of privacy, dignity, independence, choice, rights and fulfilment.
 We aim to equip young people with the knowledge and skills needed to make informed choices.
-We will support young people to develop these skills within a nurturing and appropriately structured environment.

 Living in Oakwood View is like a small community of people from different backgrounds, some very difficult ones, who all share the same home.
 At Oakwood View we have a very experienced staff team who are extremely welcoming and caring, we are here to help and support you throughout the ups and downs of your journey and will work with you to give you the best possible chance to succeed.